MacKenzie Weegar: International play

 Following the Flames not qualifying for the 2023 Stanley Cup playoffs, Weegar accepted his first invitation to join Team Canada for the 2023 IIHF World Championship.
 Recording three goals and eight assists in ten games, he led the team and all defencemen in the tournament in points on the way to winning a gold medal.
 He was named Best Defenceman of the event by the IIHF directorate, as well as to the Media All-Star Team.

 Personal life

 Weegar is the first cousin of former NHL player and current broadcaster Craig Rivet.
 Weegar wears uniform number 52, the same number Rivet wore during his career.

+Weegar married his fiancé Maggie Wallace on July 27th, 2025.